ianwagner/campfire/README.md

 `still`, `image`, `static`, `img`, `picture`, and `photo` are all stored as `image`.
 The terms `video`, `motion`, `animated`, and `gif` become `video`.
 Any unrecognized value is simply lowercased.

+## Notification Automation

+Administrators can configure notification rules under `/admin/notifications`.
+Rules specify a trigger (`adGroupCreated`, `adGroupStatusUpdated`, or `accountCreated`), a target audience and message templates.
+Placeholders like `{{brandCode}}` or `{{status}}` are replaced with values from the event that fired.
+When a rule matches, a notification document is created which causes the `sendNotification` Cloud Function to distribute the message via FCM.